Federated Learning with Buffered Asynchronous Aggregation: Appendix

 We consider the following optimization problem:

 where $m$ is the total number of clients and the function $F_i$ measures the loss of a model with parameters $w$ on the $i$th client's data, and $p_i > 0$ weighs the importance of the data from client $i$.
-The goal is to find a model that fits all client' data well on (weighted) average.
-In FL, $F_i$ is only accessible by device $i$.
-For simplicity, in this paper we focus on the unweighted setting, $p_i = 1$ for all $i$, although our analysis can be easily extended to the more general case with non-uniform weights.
+The goal is to find a model that fits all clients' data well on (weighted) average.
+In FL, $F_i$ is only accessible by client $i$.

-Synchronous FL methods need to aggregate and synchronize clients after each round.
-Hence, concurrency in synchronized FL is equal to the number of clients who participate in a given round.
-In asynchronous methods, concurrency is the number of clients in training at a given point in time.
+\syncfl methods need to aggregate and synchronize clients after each round.
+Hence, concurrency in \syncfl is equal to the number of clients that participate in a given round.
+In asynchronous methods, concurrency is the number of clients training at a given point in time (Figure \ref{fig:concurrency_sync_async}).
 In \algname{} (Algorithm \ref{alg:server}), clients enter and finish local training asynchronously.
 However, the server model is not updated immediately upon receiving every client update.
-Instead, a \textit{buffer} is responsible for aggregating client updates, and a server update only takes place once $K$ client updates have been aggregated, where $K$ is a tunable parameter.
-It is important to note that, $K$ is independent of concurrency --- the extra degree of freedom introduced by the buffer allows the server to update more frequently than concurrency (as in synchronous FL).
-This allows \algname{} to achieve data efficiency at high concurrency while being compatible with Secure Aggregation.
+Instead, client updates are stored in a \textit{buffer}.
+A server update only takes place once $K$ client updates are in the buffer, where $K$ is the size of the buffer and is a tunable parameter.
+However, we find that $K = 10$ is a good choice and does not require tuning.
+The buffer can be implemented by using a Trusted Execution Environment (TEE) \citep{secagg-sgx, tee_ppfl} or through a cryptographic algorithm \citep{so_buffsecagg}.
+Note that $K$ is independent of concurrency --- the extra degree of freedom introduced by the buffer allows the server to choose the model update frequency instead of coupling concurrency with the server model update as in \syncfl.
+The extra degree of freedom allows \algname{} to achieve data efficiency at high concurrency while being compatible with secure aggregation and DP.